cchiw/Diderot-Dev-Examples/dfn_cfe/readme.md

 M = ∇<sub>AB</sub> exp = ∇<sub>AB</sub> s*(A²-B)= s*(2*A -1)

-As a shorthand functions `cfexpOne()` sets the first variable to tty and next two as fty.
+As a shorthand function `cfexpOne()` sets the first variable to tty and next two as fty.
 ```
 field#k(d)[]M = ∇(cfexpOne(exp, s, A, B));
 // The above is the same as below